SoundCloud saved by emergency funding as CEO steps aside

 What was Benchmark thinking?

 SoundCloud has just closed the necessary funding round to keep the struggling music service afloat.
 CEO Alex Ljung will step aside though remain chairman as former Vimeo CEO Kerry Trainor replaces him.
-Mike Weissman will become COO as co-founder and CTO Eric Wahlforss becomes chief product officer.
+Mike Weissman will become COO as SoundCloud co-founder and CTO Eric Wahlforss becomes chief product officer.
 Raine Group and Temasek have stepped in to lead the new Series F funding round of $169.5 million.

-SoundCloud laid off 40% of its stock last month, with 173 employees departing in an effort to cut costs.
+SoundCloud laid off 40% of its staff last month, with 173 employees departing in an effort to cut costs.
 The company only had enough runway left to last into Q4, and today’s investor decision was viewed as a do-or-die moment for the company.
 Now it will have the opportunity to try to right the ship, or sail into an established port via acquisition.

 SoundCloud declined to share the valuation or quantity of the new funding round.
 Yesterday, Axios reported the company was raising $169.5 million at a $150 million pre-money valuation.
 That’s a steep decline in value from the $700 million it was valued at in last previous funding rounds.
 The new Series F round supposedly gives Raine and Temasek liquidation preferences that override all previous investors, and the Series E investors are getting their preferences reduced by 40%.
+They’re surely are happy about that, but it’s better than their investment vaporizing.

+While abdicating the CEO role probably wasn’t exactly what Ljung had hoped for, at least he gets to stay on with the company.
+“This financing means SoundCloud remains strong, independent and here to stay” he wrote.

 SoundCloud says its total revenue is now at a $100 million annual run-rate.
 If it can keep costs low and grow that number, it may eventually get to break even and no longer need infusions of investor capital.